mehmadi/edx-platform/README.rst

-This is the main edX platform which consists of LMS and Studio.
+dfdgThis is the main edX platform which consists of LMS and Studio.

 Installation